 Workplace conflict affects productivity, morale and the bottom line of all organizations, companies and agencies, regardless of the nature of each business.
-The costs can include stress, loss of productivity and opportunities and immeasurable costs to reputation.
-With dwindling resources in today's economy, organizations are realizing now more than ever the importance of maximizing efficiency by solving problems and creating workplace cultures that motivate employees to be productive and collaborative.
+The costs can include stress, loss of productivity and opportunities, and immeasurable damage to reputation.
+With dwindling resources available in today's economy, organizations are realizing now more than ever the importance of maximizing efficiency by solving problems and creating workplace cultures that motivate employees to be productive and collaborative.

 The Western Justice Center (WJC) "Work it Out at Work" training provides practical tools to transform common work-related conflicts into constructive, win-win solutions.

 This training offers skills‐based learning in the following areas:

 - The types and origins of common workplace conflicts